breadnone/Gender-Name-Detection-for-.Net-and-Unity3D/README.md

 Gender name detection is very useful for NLPs, NER, games such as visual novels(for gender pronouns detection), chatbots etc.
 While this same module is meant to be used for a conversational AI in .Net and Unity3D, it is not by any means an AI.
 The goal of this module is to be paired with ML.NET.
 Although you can use it as standalone with no problem.

-# Feed/Make it Learn New Common Names
+# Add More Common Names
 You can make it learn other gender name detection from other languages (KOR, JPN, AUS, FIN, anything you want to add!) by adding more names in :
 [Female Names Dictionary](https://github.com/breadnone/Gender-Name-Detection-for-.Net-and-Unity3D/blob/main/Velvie_AI/velvie-genderName/commonFemaleNames.txt)
 [Male Names Dictionary](https://github.com/breadnone/Gender-Name-Detection-for-.Net-and-Unity3D/blob/main/Velvie_AI/velvie-genderName/commonMaleNames.txt)